 Only one adult subtype of NCL is inherited as autosomal dominant trait.

 - Movement disorder

 - Loss of speech

 - Unsteady walk

 The disorder may be seen at birth, but it is usually diagnosed much later in childhood.

-For information and support, see the Batten Disease Support and Research Association at
+- Batten Disease Support and Research Association --